Bandits with Partially Observable Confounded Data: Abstract

 \section{Abstract}

-We study linear contextual bandits with access to a large, partially observable, offline dataset that was sampled from some fixed policy.
+We study linear contextual bandits with access to a large, confounded, offline dataset that was sampled from some fixed policy.
 We show that this problem is closely related to a variant of the bandit problem with side information.
 We construct a linear bandit algorithm that takes advantage of the projected information, and prove regret bounds.
-Our results demonstrate the ability to take full advantage of partially observable offline data.
+Our results demonstrate the ability to take advantage of confounded offline data.
 Particularly, we prove regret bounds that improve current bounds by a factor related to the visible dimensionality of the contexts in the data.
-Our results indicate that partially observable offline data can significantly improve online learning algorithms.
+Our results indicate that confounded offline data can significantly improve online learning algorithms.
 Finally, we demonstrate various characteristics of our approach through synthetic simulations.